pyodide/pyodide/docs/usage/wasm-constraints.md

 ### Unvendored modules

-Following stdlib modules are not included by default, however they can be loaded as an external package when necessary with {any}`pyodide.loadPackage`,
+The following stdlib modules are not included by default, however they can be loaded as an external package when necessary with {any}`pyodide.loadPackage`,

  - test